News / Record Keeping That Actually Helps Your Breedin...

 - What sold, for how much, how quickly?

-- What's still sitting unsold?
+- What is still sitting unsold?

 - Did the female recover well?